OidaTiftla/EEC-Scripts/README.md

 *We as company SPANGLER GMBH would like to enhance the thought of an open and sharing experience on the EEC-Forum.
 Therefore we publish some code supporting our presentation on the EEC-Forum 2018.
 And thereby we hope others can benefit from this, and we hope we can improve the networking on the EEC-Forum.*

 This repository gives some starting code to use git with EEC.
-The intension is also to collect useful scripts to be used with git and EEC.
+The intention is also to collect useful scripts to be used with git and EEC.
-For example visualize differences/changes in *.ema makros or handle merging of *.eox files.
+For example, visualize differences/changes in *.ema macros or handle merging of *.eox files.

 ## Getting Started